wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

 {% youtube "https://www.youtube.com/watch?v=38FGT7SWVh0" %}

-In 2017 discovered the free of charge [Orbiter 2016][16] space flight simulator which was proprietary at the time and it eventually inspired me to develop a space flight simulator myself.
+In 2017 discovered the free of charge [Orbiter 2016][16] space flight simulator which was proprietary at the time and it inspired me to develop a space flight simulator myself.
 I prototyped some rigid body physics in C and later in [GNU Guile][17] and also prototyped loading and rendering of Wavefront OBJ files.
 I used GNU Guile (a Scheme implementation) because it has a good native interface and of course it has hygienic macros.
 Eventually I got interested in Clojure because unlike GNU Guile it has multi-methods as well as fast hash maps and vectors.